trycycle/recommender-system-2020/README.md

 Then, the website will show a screen for Python coding.
 If you can see the screen, Google Colaboratory has been enabled for you!

-Next, please move to [the Google Drive website](https://drive.google.com/drive/u/1/my-drive) to prepare material for this lecture.

 ## How do you enjoy hands-on coding in this lecture?
 Click each links on section "Content list" on this page.